-If you do not have a car or anyone available to give you a ride, we can help you get to your medical appointments as well as your state-covered dental appointments.
+If you do not have a car or anyone available to give you a ride, we can help you get to your medical appointments and your state-covered dental appointments.
 Transportation is covered for all medically necessary services.
 Covered transportation services include but are not limited to:

-- Scheduled routine medical appointments - Transportation from the Emergency Room (non-emergent transportation to the ER is not covered) - Transportation from a hospital or other medical facility - Scheduled state-covered dental appointments - Pharmacy stops to pick up medications - Pharmacy stops after being discharged from a hospital nh healthy families.

-• Pharmacy stops immediately following a medical appointment
+- Scheduled routine medical appointments - Transportation from the Emergency Room (non-emergent transportation to the ER is not covered) - Transportation from a hospital or other medical facility - Scheduled state-covered dental appointments - Pharmacy stops to pick up medications - Pharmacy stops after being discharged from a hospital - Pharmacy stops immediately following a medical appointment